Marketing Psychology: 5 Tips to Win Hearts (+ Examples)

-There’s just a tiny problem, though: The recruitment industry is highly competitive.
+There’s just a tiny problem: The recruitment industry is highly competitive.
 Not only that, but it’s becoming harder for recruitment firms to attract clients amongst the massive pool of competition these days.

 Before we dive right into PPC strategies, let’s discuss the reasons why PPC ads are a good investment for recruitment companies.